 Decolonization requires non-Indigenous Canadians to recognize and accept the reality of Canada’s colonial history, accept how that history paralyzed Indigenous Peoples, and how it continues to subjugate Indigenous Peoples.
 Decolonization requires non-Indigenous individuals, governments, institutions and organizations to create the space and support for Indigenous Peoples to reclaim all that was taken from them.

-- Indigenization recognizes validity of Indigenous worldviews, knowledge and perspectives
+- Indigenization recognizes the validity of Indigenous worldviews, knowledge and perspectives

 - Indigenization identifies opportunities for indigeneity to be expressed

 - Indigenization incorporates Indigenous ways of knowing and doing

 Indigenization requires non-Indigenous people to be aware of Indigenous worldviews and to respect that those worldviews are equal to other views.
 Indigenization is about incorporating Indigenous worldviews, knowledge and perspectives into the education system, right from primary grades to universities.